verekia/js-stack-from-scratch/7-client-browserify/README.md

     .pipe(gulp.dest('dist'))
 );
 ```
 Feel free to look into each one of these package's documentation for further information.
+Don't worry about not understanding this part perfectly, it will be replaced by Webpack later, in section 9 of this tutorial.

 We also renamed the `build` Gulp task into `build-server` for clarity.